Go to Previous Section:

 Getting started This first section of the CSS Getting Started tutorial briefly explains Cascading Style Sheets (CSS).
 You'll also create a simple document to use for CSS exercises in subsequent sections.

-Information: What is CSS
+Information: What is CSS?

 Cascading Style Sheets (CSS) is a language for specifying how documents are presented to users.
+These documents are written in a markup language such as HTML.

 A document is a collection of information that is structured using a markup language.